How to Make Caramel Sauce

 Homemade caramel sauce makes splendid food gifts for the holidays.

 More Ingredients to Add to Caramel Sauce

 You can flavor caramel with liqueurs, fruit juices, and extracts.
-I made a pineapple caramel as a topping for upside-down cake.
-Try making an apple cider caramel sauce for your next apple pie -- you'll still need to add a thickener, like cornstarch or flour: toss the fruit with the flour and spice mixture, but use the sugar in the recipe to make a caramel sauce.
-Add two tablespoons of butter and a third of a cup of apple cider to the caramel in Step 5.
-Let it cool, and pour the sauce over the sliced apples.
+For example, you can make an apple cider caramel sauce for your next apple pie by adding about a third of a cup of apple cider to the warm caramel.
+Let it cool and pour the sauce over the apples in your pie (toss them with cornstarch and spice first).
 Toss gently and transfer the apple mixture to the crust-lined pie plate.

-- Coffee Caramel Sauce: while the sugar is cooking, stir 1 teaspoon of instant espresso powder into the cream and mix until dissolved.
-Proceed with the sauce recipe above.
-Instant espresso powder can be found in some grocery stores, specialty markets, and online.
+- Coffee Caramel Sauce: Stir 1 teaspoon of instant espresso powder into the cream and mix until dissolved.
+Proceed with your basic caramel recipe and add the espresso cream to make the sauce.

 Watch Chef John Make Salted Caramel Sauce

 Try these top-rated recipes that call for caramel sauce.